patxitron/remotecap/README.md

 cameras and for filter wheels (EFW).
 Download them from zwo site and unpack them in their respective folder under zwo.

-It is included as dependency (and cloned automatically) boost/beast a http/websocket infraestructure based on boost/asio.
+It is included as dependency (and cloned automatically) [boost/beast](https://github.com/boostorg/beast), a header-only http/websocket infraestructure based on boost/asio.

+Another included dependency is [Json for modern C++](https://github.com/nlohmann/json/), a header-only json library.

 This app depends on several boost libraries (asio, system, filesystem and regex), libudev, libusb, cfitsio and CCfits.